kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1 - Imprisoned.md

 ###### 2-12-25: Day 1

+#### Summary
+After regaining some missing members from a night of torture and interrogation, the party started their day of backbreaking work in the Dretch.
+They sized up each other and their various cell block neighbors to plan a prison escape.
+At night, after Cass returned re-armed from a mysterious deal with Captain Tavius, the party ambushed the latter, knocked him unconscious, and used his keys to free everyone in the nearby cells.

+#### Notes
 - Preemptive - see  [[What You've Learned So Far...(Zephyra) (1).pdf]]
 	- upper exit more heavily guarded
 	- Captain Tavius holds the keys.
 He is typically seated outside the cellblock at a wooden table, keeping the peace if prisoners act up.
 You've noticed he's been overly fond of alcohol recently and has been pulling Cass aside on more than one occasion.